10 Aug How to Spend a Layover in Abu Dhabi

-United Arab Emirate’s (UAE) capital, Abu Dhabi, is the largest of the seven Emirates and often competes with Dubai for tourism.
+Have a layover in Abu Dhabi, the United Arab Emirate’s (UAE) capital?
+It’s the largest of the seven Emirates and often competes with Dubai for tourism.
 It is home to stunning western and traditional Arabian inspired architecture, a large percentage of expats from all corners of the world, and the fastest roller coaster on earth.
 It is also the seat of the United Arab Emirates Government.
 Federal government offices take up space and is home to the President of the UAE, Khalifa bin Zayed Al Nahyan.

 How to Get to the City

 Abu Dhabi International Airport is conveniently located near the city centre.
 There are many modes of transportation to and from the airport.
 There is a bus that runs every 40 minutes along four different routes within the city, you can take a taxi, or Uber.
 Etihad Airways guests travelling in First or Business Class can enjoy the convenience of the free Etihad Chauffeur service for departure and arrival transfers anywhere in the UAE as long as they reserve up to 24 hours beforehand.
 Economy Class guests can also use the Etihad coach services to Dubai and Al Ain when arriving or departing from Abu Dhabi International Airport.
 The Etihad Coach service can be reserved online up to 24 hours prior to the flight and is a free service for guests with Etihad Airways flight bookings.